How Your Business Can Handle Non-Paying Customers

 It doesn’t matter how early or prompt you are, how clean or courteous you are, or how high-quality your service and workmanship are… the customer always has the financial upper hand.

-Elliott Raggio, Director of On Tap Property Services Ltd
+Elliott Raggio, Director of Plumbing On Tap

 Fortunately, there’re preventative steps you can follow to help avoid non-paying customers in the first place.